Celarye/paperback-themes/README.md

 ## Theme creation
 ### Info regarding theme creation for the app.

 There is a [Python](https://www.python.org/) program in the Github repository which you can use to make your own theme, you will need to [install Python 3](https://www.python.org/downloads/) to run it however.
-And feel free to DM Celarye on Discord the themes you made so he can add them to the public theme repository and Paperback Discord.
+And feel free to DM Celarye on Discord the themes you made so he can add them to the public theme repository and Paperback Discord (if it fits the requirements shown bellow).

 > ***DISCLAIMER:***
 >
-> *All themes you make and want to be added to the public theme repository and Paperback Discord under your name will have to be made with the Python program from the Github and you will also have to send a list of all the hexes you used (gets made by the program as well).*
+> *All themes you make and want to be added to the public theme repository and Paperback Discord under your name will have to be made with the Python program from the Github repository, and you will also have to send a list of all the hexes you used (gets made by the program as well).*
 > *You will not have to follow the guide in the program for 100% but if you don't you will need to justify it (however, both light and dark mode support is mandatory).*
 >
 > *These rules are to increase efficiency and quality of the themes.*